 Factory Setting Range / Choices Parameter and Description 13 0 - 100 Proportional Rate Proportional Gain value used on hot water or steam applications.
 A larger gain value results in tighter, more active, PID control.
 Gain is the primary PID modulation rate tuning adjustment, and provides the immediate modulation rate response.
 Pick a gain based on the desired initial response.
 The burner modulation rate can oscillate if the Proportional Gain is too large.
 600 0 - 1200 Integral Rate Integral gain value used on hot water or steam applications.
-A larger value makes the Integral ramp in less time (i.e., faster).
+A smaller value makes the Integral ramp in less time (i.e., faster).
 Integral is a secondary PID modulation rate tuning adjustment that ramps the output over time (typically minutes).
-Based on the selected Local PID P, select the corresponding (from above table) Integral value.
-Repeats per minute between 0.5 and 2.0 are typical.
-The burner modulation rate can oscillate if the Integral time is too large.
+Based on the selected Local PID P. The burner modulation rate can oscillate if the Integral time is too small.
 120s 16 - 420s Net Start Dwell The Net Start Dwell Time Delay specifies the length of time the peer-to-peer network will wait for the Boiler Running input after a boiler Call for Heat.
 If the Net Start Dwell time is exceeded before the main fuel valve is open, the next boiler Call for Heat is initiated without further delay.
 This parameter should be longer than the sum of the pump purge and boiler purge times.